LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 ---
 <br>
+The LivePerson SDK provides brands with a secure way to foster connections with their customers and increase app engagement and retention.

 Use this Quick Start guide to get you up and running with a project powered by LivePerson.
 When done, you'll be able to send messages between an Android device and LiveEngage.

-In this guide, you have the option to install the Mobile App Messaging SDK automatically via a Gradle file or manually.
+You have the option to install the Mobile App Messaging SDK automatically via Gradle or manually copying the SDK files to your project.

 ### Prerequisites